blacix/sw-version-manager/README.md

 Tested with Python 3.7.

 # what it can do
-- updates the desired version type in the version file passed as argument
+- can read or update the desired version type in the version file passed as argument
 - can commit and push the version file
 - can creates a git tag with the version
-- checks if the current version tag is on the current commit in order to prevent from unnecessary increments.
+- can check if the current version tag is on the current commit in order to prevent from unnecessary increments.
-- outputs the version string to `stdout` or a file
+- can output the version string to `stdout` or a file

+It works with:
+- C header files with  `#define` macros
+- Android `version.properties` file

+TODO
+  - C++ `const` and `constexpr`
+  - text file with a version string

 # how to use
 The script only works with C `#define` macros.